brunoluiz/brunoluiz.github.io/content/blog/2019/mar/kubernetes-productivity/index.md

 ## Kubectx: context and namespaces management

-Operations done in `kubectl` usually require two params: context and namespace.
+Operations done in `kubectl` usually require two params: **context** and **namespace**.
 Any operation will result in something as `kubectl --context dev --namespace hello-world exec -it hello-world-app-0 sh`.
 It is fine for a one-time operation, but after some point, it can get quite cumbersome.
 One way to avoid these long command strings is by using [`kubectx`](https://github.com/ahmetb/kubectx).

 After installing it, the context can be set by simply using `kubectx dev` and the namespace as `kubens hello-world`.
 To list the available contexts and namespaces, just run it without arguments.
 The above operation can be run by only using `kubectl exec -it hello-world-app-0 sh`.